dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 #### `pwa.manifest`
 Specifies information for a web app manifest.

-Dojo 2's build system is designed to encapsulate the build process as completely as possible.
+Dojo's build system is designed to encapsulate the build process as completely as possible.
 However, there may be times when a greater degree of control is required.
 In those situations, a project can be *ejected* from the `dojo` command line tool.
 We will take a look at that next.

 {% section %}